eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">TLPub_06<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The Commission SHALL publish in the OJEU the locations of the LoTEs for PID Providers, Wallet Providers, Access Certificate Authorities, and Providers of registration certificates, as well as the location of the Trusted List(s) of PuB-EAA Providers.
+The Commission SHALL publish in the OJEU the locations of the LoTEs for PID Providers, PuB-EAA Providers, Wallet Providers, Access Certificate Authorities, and Providers of registration certificates.

 </div>
 </div>